-The church's doctrines about life after death have been deduced from Scripture, at least as far as it refers to its earliest stages.
+Just as the church's doctrines of the Trinity and of Infant Baptism have been fairly and honestly deduced from scripture, so we may make similar deductions about life after death - at least as far as it refers to its earliest stages.

 By the first century BC, King Saul had spoken with Samuel after the prophet's death and belief in a rich after-life had grown as the numbers of Jews killed in battles rose.
-We find care for the dead, in 2 Maccabees 12:38-45: 'Judas... had this expiatory sacrifice offered for the dead, so that they might be released from their sin.'
+We find care for the dead, in 2 Maccabees 12:38-45: 'Judas had this explatory sacrifice offered for the dead, so that they might be released from their sin.'

 Amongst other instances, we find in the New Testament that: Moses and Elijah were recognized by the apostles on the Mount of Transfiguration; Dives and Lazarus are both described as in Hades, an intermediate state of life; Jesus' word to the penitent thief on the cross shows a continuing relationship after physical death, a transitional incident which one need not fear; Christ preached to the spirits in prison after he had died.
 In John 5:25-30, Jesus refers to his relationship with the dead.
 The 'judgement' is a disciplinary, corrective time of punishment.
-The 'many mansions' of John 14:3 are wayside 'caravanserais' or roadside shelters for resting places along the journey after death and, in John 17:3 Jesus said, "Eternal life is this: to know you, the only true God".
+The 'many mansions' of John 14:3 are wayside 'caravanserais' or roadside shelters for resting places along the journey after death and, in John 17, Jesus said, "This is eternal life, that they may know you, the only God".